How to use Japanese hiking app YAMAP (English guide)

 The recent activities section is also nice to get a sense of what the mountain is like, but we’ll come back to that bit later!

-"Looking at a specific model course for a mountain"
+Looking at a specific model course for a mountain

 Let’s assume we want to create a hiking plan based on a model course.

-"Editing a hiking plan and choosing your start time
+Editing a hiking plan and choosing your start time

-After you copy the model course, it will open a draft plan with the map already open.
+After you copy the model course, it will open a new draft plan with the map already open.

 From this screen you can:

-• See the course you'll be taking.
-Your path is the bit that's highlighted in yellow, red is for alternative routes used by other courses.
+• See the course you’ll be taking.
+Your path is the bit that’s highlighted in yellow, and red is for alternative routes used by other courses.

-With the course time modifier, you can make your hiking plan longer or shorter e.g. If you have a 10 hour course and you set it to a modifier of 0.9, the timing will be updated to finish in 9 hours.
-Alternatively you can go the other way if you want to go at a more leisurely pace.
+• In the bottom left there is a course time modifier to make your hiking plan longer or shorter e.g. If you have a 10 hour course and you set it to a modifier of 0.9x, the timing will be updated to finish in 9 hours.

-"Editing a hiking plan and choosing the date"
+Editing a hiking plan and choosing the date

-Once you're done, click the save (保存) button in the top right.
+Once you’re done, click the save button (保存) in the top right.

-I always just choose the top one, because it lets you rotate the map (the other ones are in fixed position).
+I always just choose the top LABO one, because it lets you rotate the map (the other ones are in fixed position).

 Going on your hike

-"Seeing a list of all your hiking plans in Yamap"
+Seeing a list of all your hiking plans in Yamap

 When it comes time for your hike, you can find all your hiking plans via the middle のぼる menu item at the bottom of the app.